 The district's dress code teaches grooming and hygiene, prevents disruption, and minimizes safety hazards.
-The Dress Code is located in the Abilene ISD Student Code of Conduct.
-Students and parents may determine a student's personal dress and grooming standards, provided that they comply with the Dress Code and Student Code of Conduct.
+Students and parents may determine a student's personal dress and grooming standards, provided that they comply with the Dress Code.

 If it is determined that a student's grooming or clothing violates the district's dress code, the student will be given an opportunity to correct the problem at school.
 If not corrected, the student may be assigned to in-school suspension for the remainder of the day, until the problem is corrected, or until a parent or designee brings an acceptable change of clothing to the school.
 Repeated offenses may result in more serious disciplinary action in accordance with the Student Code of Conduct.